Stuxnet: Stuxnet 2.0 cyberattack

-In 2018, Gholamreza Jalali, Iran's chief of the National Passive Defence Organisation (NPDO), claimed that his country fended off a Stuxnet-like attack targeting the country's telecom infrastructure.
-Iran's Telecommunications minister Mohammad-Javad Azari Jahromi has since accused Israel of orchestrating the attack.
+In 2018, Gholamreza Jalali, Iran's chief of the National Organization for Passive Defense, claimed that his country fended off a Stuxnet-like attack targeting the country's telecom infrastructure.
+Iran's Telecommunications minister, Mohammad-Javad Azari Jahromi has since accused Israel of orchestrating the attack.
 Iran plans to sue Israel through the International Court of Justice (ICJ) and is also willing to launch a retaliation attack if Israel does not desist.

 Related malware

 "Stuxnet's Secret Twin"

 A November 2013 article in Foreign Policy magazine claims existence of an earlier, much more sophisticated attack on the centrifuge complex at Natanz, focused on increasing centrifuge failure rate over a long time period by stealthily inducing uranium hexafluoride gas overpressure incidents.
 This malware was capable of spreading only by being physically installed, probably by previously contaminated field equipment used by contractors working on Siemens control systems within the complex.
-It is not clear whether this attack attempt was successful, but it being followed by a different, simpler and more conventional attack is indicative.
+It is not clear whether this attack attempt was successful, but follow-up by a different, simpler, and more conventional attack is indicative that it was not.